mwburwell/pokemon_tcg/README.md

 # pokemon_tcg
 A c++ program based on Pokémon The Card Game

-Add Pokemon:
+## Add Pokemon:

 To add a Pokémon go to the Derived Pokémon file and Add your Pokémon here.

+### Pokémon Base classes:

-The DerivedPokémon can inherit Either a Basic, Stage_1, or Stage_2 Pokémon.
+The DerivedPokémon can inherit Either a **Basic, Stage_1, or Stage_2** Pokémon.
 The constructors for these three types of Pokémon all have the same constructor and take four parameters:

 BASIC, STAGE_1, STAGE_2 parameters in order:

 	int cardIDNumber	- is the Pokémon card's ID number.
 This can be used to check if a Stage_1 or Stage_2 evolution Pokémon can evolve from this Pokémon. string name		- is the name of the Pokemon int maxHP		- is the Pokémon's maximum hit points allowed before it falls. int retreatCost		- is the amount of energy cards that will need to be paid to allow the Pokémon to retreat.

-Example:
+*Example:*

 	Squirtle() : Basic(7, "Squirtle", 50, 1)

+### Element Types:

 Derived Pokémon should also inherit an elemental Type.
-There are currently 11 types programed (FIGHTING, PSYCHIC, DARKNESS, METAL, COLORLESS, FIRE, GRASS, WATER, LIGHTNING, DRAGON, FAIRY).
+There are currently 11 types programed **(FIGHTING, PSYCHIC, DARKNESS, METAL, COLORLESS, FIRE, GRASS, WATER, LIGHTNING, DRAGON, FAIRY)**.

 Each type has multiple constructors allowing flexibility in creating different elemental type weaknesses and resistances.
 Some more than others.
-Using Water for an example:
+Using Water for an

+*Example:*

 	Water()		// default constructor Water, Weak to lightning, no resistance : ElementalType(Element::WATER, Element::LIGHTNING, Element::NONE) {}